Enterprise Products Partners (NYSE:EPD) Shares Down 0.6%

-A number of research firms have recently issued reports on EPD.
-Mizuho reiterated a “buy” rating and issued a $34.00 price objective on shares of Enterprise Products Partners in a report on Thursday, April 4th.
-Truist Financial boosted their target price on shares of Enterprise Products Partners from $31.00 to $33.00 and gave the stock a “buy” rating in a report on Wednesday, February 21st.
-Wells Fargo & Company boosted their target price on shares of Enterprise Products Partners from $32.00 to $33.00 and gave the stock an “overweight” rating in a report on Thursday, April 4th.
-Barclays boosted their target price on shares of Enterprise Products Partners from $30.00 to $31.00 and gave the stock an “overweight” rating in a report on Tuesday, March 26th.
-Finally, StockNews.com upgraded shares of Enterprise Products Partners from a “buy” rating to a “strong-buy” rating in a report on Saturday, March 9th.
-Two research analysts have rated the stock with a hold rating, ten have issued a buy rating and two have given a strong buy rating to the company’s stock.
-According to MarketBeat.com, Enterprise Products Partners presently has a consensus rating of “Buy” and an average price target of $32.58.
+A number of equities research analysts recently weighed in on EPD shares.
+Stifel Nicolaus raised their target price on shares of Enterprise Products Partners from $35.00 to $36.00 and gave the company a “buy” rating in a research note on Friday, February 2nd.
+Mizuho reaffirmed a “buy” rating and issued a $34.00 target price on shares of Enterprise Products Partners in a research note on Thursday, April 4th.
+StockNews.com raised shares of Enterprise Products Partners from a “buy” rating to a “strong-buy” rating in a research note on Saturday, March 9th.
+Scotiabank lifted their price target on shares of Enterprise Products Partners from $31.00 to $32.00 and gave the stock a “sector outperform” rating in a research note on Thursday, April 4th.
+Finally, Royal Bank of Canada reissued an “outperform” rating and set a $35.00 price target on shares of Enterprise Products Partners in a research note on Friday, April 5th.
+Two research analysts have rated the stock with a hold rating, ten have assigned a buy rating and two have assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, Enterprise Products Partners currently has a consensus rating of “Buy” and an average price target of $32.58.

-Enterprise Products Partners (NYSE:EPD – Get Free Report) last announced its earnings results on Thursday, February 1st.
-The oil and gas producer reported $0.72 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.68 by $0.04.
-The company had revenue of $14.62 billion during the quarter, compared to analysts’ expectations of $12.43 billion.
-Enterprise Products Partners had a net margin of 11.12% and a return on equity of 19.65%.
-Enterprise Products Partners’s quarterly revenue was up 7.1% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $0.65 earnings per share.
-Equities analysts anticipate that Enterprise Products Partners L.P. will post 2.62 EPS for the current year.
+Enterprise Products Partners (NYSE:EPD – Get Free Report) last issued its earnings results on Thursday, February 1st.
+The oil and gas producer reported $0.72 earnings per share for the quarter, topping analysts’ consensus estimates of $0.68 by $0.04.
+Enterprise Products Partners had a return on equity of 19.65% and a net margin of 11.12%.
+The business had revenue of $14.62 billion during the quarter, compared to analyst estimates of $12.43 billion.
+During the same quarter in the previous year, the firm earned $0.65 EPS.
+Enterprise Products Partners’s revenue was up 7.1% on a year-over-year basis.
+Research analysts anticipate that Enterprise Products Partners L.P. will post 2.63 earnings per share for the current fiscal year.

 Enterprise Products Partners Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, May 14th.
-Stockholders of record on Tuesday, April 30th will be given a $0.515 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, May 14th.
+Stockholders of record on Tuesday, April 30th will be given a dividend of $0.515 per share.
+This represents a $2.06 annualized dividend and a dividend yield of 7.18%.
 The ex-dividend date is Monday, April 29th.
-This represents a $2.06 dividend on an annualized basis and a dividend yield of 7.26%.
-Enterprise Products Partners’s payout ratio is presently 81.75%.
+Enterprise Products Partners’s payout ratio is currently 81.75%.

 Institutional Investors Weigh In On Enterprise Products Partners

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Moneta Group Investment Advisors LLC lifted its position in Enterprise Products Partners by 104,195.1% during the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 132,364,055 shares of the oil and gas producer’s stock worth $3,192,621,000 after purchasing an additional 132,237,142 shares during the period.
-Alps Advisors Inc. raised its stake in Enterprise Products Partners by 20.2% during the third quarter.
-Alps Advisors Inc. now owns 37,951,428 shares of the oil and gas producer’s stock worth $1,038,731,000 after acquiring an additional 6,369,350 shares in the last quarter.
-BlackRock Inc. raised its stake in Enterprise Products Partners by 4.7% during the first quarter.
-BlackRock Inc. now owns 25,050,292 shares of the oil and gas producer’s stock worth $646,548,000 after acquiring an additional 1,114,690 shares in the last quarter.
-Blackstone Inc. raised its stake in Enterprise Products Partners by 12.0% during the third quarter.
-Blackstone Inc. now owns 23,133,885 shares of the oil and gas producer’s stock worth $633,174,000 after acquiring an additional 2,472,847 shares in the last quarter.
-Finally, Morgan Stanley raised its stake in Enterprise Products Partners by 17.6% during the fourth quarter.
-Morgan Stanley now owns 20,745,030 shares of the oil and gas producer’s stock worth $500,370,000 after acquiring an additional 3,102,695 shares in the last quarter.
-Institutional investors own 26.07% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Hazlett Burt & Watson Inc. grew its stake in shares of Enterprise Products Partners by 8.2% during the 4th quarter.
+Hazlett Burt & Watson Inc. now owns 4,897 shares of the oil and gas producer’s stock valued at $128,000 after acquiring an additional 371 shares during the period.
+Ellsworth Advisors LLC grew its stake in shares of Enterprise Products Partners by 1.9% during the 3rd quarter.
+Ellsworth Advisors LLC now owns 20,780 shares of the oil and gas producer’s stock valued at $573,000 after acquiring an additional 380 shares during the period.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management grew its stake in shares of Enterprise Products Partners by 3.3% during the 3rd quarter.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management now owns 11,969 shares of the oil and gas producer’s stock valued at $328,000 after acquiring an additional 386 shares during the period.
+Register Financial Advisors LLC grew its stake in shares of Enterprise Products Partners by 2.3% during the 4th quarter.
+Register Financial Advisors LLC now owns 17,320 shares of the oil and gas producer’s stock valued at $456,000 after acquiring an additional 397 shares during the period.
+Finally, Your Advocates Ltd. LLP grew its stake in shares of Enterprise Products Partners by 1.9% during the 3rd quarter.
+Your Advocates Ltd. LLP now owns 22,481 shares of the oil and gas producer’s stock valued at $615,000 after acquiring an additional 412 shares during the period.
+Hedge funds and other institutional investors own 26.07% of the company’s stock.

 About Enterprise Products Partners